yandex/gixy/README.md

 ```

 Or something else, you can find all other `gixy` arguments with the help command: `gixy --help`

-# Documentation
-Full documentation and recommendations can be found [here](https://github.com/yandex/gixy/blob/master/docs/ru/README.md) (sorry, but Russian language only so far)

 # Contributing
 Contributions to Gixy are always welcome!
 You can help us in different ways: